aholdahl/react-calculator/README.md

-Created with npx create-react-app react-calculator --scripts-version 2.1.8 To run, type npm start in the Terminal
+Created with npx create-react-app react-calculator --scripts-version 2.1.8

+To run:
+    Download and upzip
+    Type npm install in the Terminal
+    Type npm start in the Terminal

 # Objective